zzhang82/web422/notes/knockout.md

 Using the methods outlined above, we can very easily..... **TODO**

-To see how we can use Knockout.js and the aforementioned properties to implement "Employee" editing, open the **nockout-AJAX** Example located in the week2 folder.
+To see how we can use Knockout.js and the aforementioned properties to implement "Employee" editing, open the **knockout-AJAX** Example located in the week2 folder.
 We will walk through the solution together in class.

 <br><br>
 Source: [Knockout.js Official Documentation](http://knockoutjs.com/)